44th Army: Battle of the Caucasus

 On 20 May, the 44th Army became part of the North Caucasian Front and was concentrated in Tikhoretsk.
 It moved to Makhachkala soon after.
 On 29 May, Chernyak was relieved of command because of the defeat in Crimea.
 He was replaced by Major General Andrei Khryashchev.
 On 16 June, the army was composed of the 138th, 156th, 157th, 236th and 302nd Rifle Divisions, among other units.
 It was transferred to the Transcaucasian Front.
 Until August, the army held a defensive line from Gudermes to the mouth of the Terek River.
 During this time, Khryashcev was replaced in command by Major General Ivan Yefimovich Petrov.
 On 9 August, the army became part of the front's Northern Group of Forces.
 During the fall of 1942, it fought in defensive battles in the Caucasus.
 On 10 October, Petrov was promoted to command the front's Black Sea Group of Forces and was replaced by Major General Kondrat Melnik.
-In November, Melynk was transferred to command the 58th Army and was replaced by Lieutenant General Vasily Khomenko.
+In November, Melnik was transferred to command the 58th Army and was replaced by Lieutenant General Vasily Khomenko.
 In December, the army pushed German troops back to positions north of Mozdok during a series of counterattacks.